daneckaw/APAeval/challenges/identification/I2_benchmark/I2_specification.md

 1. Sensitivity = (TP/(TP+FN))
 2. FDR = (FP/(TP+FP))

-TP - true positives
+TP - true positives - PAS identified by the tool and present in the orthogonal dataset
-FP - false positives
+FP - false positives - PAS identified by the tool and not present in the orthogonal dataset
-FN - false negatives
+FN - false negatives - PAS not identified by the tool but present in the orthogonal dataset

 ## General info